 The exemption of road tax for BEVs, as attractive as it sounds, could affect the overall auto market in Delhi.
 The Delhi Electric Vehicle Policy states that “additional road tax shall be levied on diesel and petrol vehicles, especially luxury cars,” and that amount “shall be allocated to the State EV Fund.”

 Like for the road tax exemption, the policy proposes that Pollution Cess, additional Road Tax, Congestion Fee and Environment Compensation Charge will serve as the primary contributors for the State EV Fund.
 The public at large, those buying ICE scooters and cars, will have to bear the burden.
 It remains to be seen whether punitive taxation of ICE vehicles will push the public to consider an EV.

-Delhi government will use software which ICICI Bank has developed to disburse the subsidy under the Delhi Electric Vehicle Policy, 2020.
-The electric vehicle dealers will get access to this software and need to fill the relevant details about their customers’ purchase.
+Delhi government uses software which ICICI Bank has developed to disburse the subsidy under the Delhi Electric Vehicle Policy, 2020.
+The electric vehicle dealers get access to this software and need to fill the relevant details about their customers’ purchase.
 After that, once the concerned motor licensing officers verify the purchase, the customer will get the subsidy amount directly in his/her bank account.
 This process will take less than 48 hours.